This post was updated in June 2020.

 The best time to go diving around El Nido is from March until May.
 During these months, visibility is the best (10-30 meters) and the water temperature is between a comfortable 26- 29°C.

-While visibility is lower between December and February (3-10 meters), this can be a worthwhile time to dive in El Nido as well as you may encounter manta ray and whale sharks.
+While visibility is lower between December and February (3-10 meters), this can be a worthwhile time to dive in El Nido as well as you may encounter manta rays and whale sharks.
 The water temperature is a bit lower (between 24- 26°C).

 Is diving in El Nido worth it?

-We also saw several sea turtles which had been a bucket list item for Frank for many years.
+We also saw several sea turtles which had been a bucket list item for my husband for many years.
 Our scuba diving instructor told us that during a dive in January he saw a whale shark!
-This is definitely something that’s very high on my wish list, but only when I can see one in its natural habitat.

-What are the best dive spots around El Nido
+What are the best dive spots around El Nido?

 There are lots of dive sites around El Nido, with varying depths and conditions.
 We went to the following dive sites during our PADI course in El Nido: